lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Writing a Spectrum to Disk
 --------------------------

-:class:`~soxs.spectra.Spectrum` objects can be written to disk to either an ASCII text file or an HDF5 file.
-To write a spectrum to an ASCII file, use the :meth:`~soxs.spectra.Spectrum.write_file` method:
+:class:`~soxs.spectra.Spectrum` objects can be written to disk in three formats: an ASCII text file in the ECSV format, a FITS file, or an HDF5 file.
+To write a spectrum to an ASCII file, use the :meth:`~soxs.spectra.Spectrum.write_ascii_file`
+method:

 .. code-block:: python

     agen = soxs.ApecGenerator(0.1, 10.0, 10000)
     spec1 = agen.get_spectrum(5.0, 0.3, 0.02, 1.0e-3)
-    spec1.write_file("my_spec.dat", overwrite=True)
+    spec1.write_ascii_file("my_spec.dat", overwrite=True)

 To write a spectrum to an HDF5 file, use :meth:`~soxs.spectra.Spectrum.write_h5_file`: